AdobeDocs/workfront.en/help/administration-and-setup/manage-workfront/configure-proofing/create-manage-automated-workflow-templates.md

 # Create and manage Automated Workflow templates

-As an `Adobe Workfront administrator`, if your organization’s content review process is often repeated or content is often reviewed by the same people, you can create Automated Workflow templates that contain those reviewers with `proof` roles and notification settings that you specify.
+As an Adobe Workfront administrator, if your organization’s content review process is often repeated or content is often reviewed by the same people, you can create Automated Workflow templates that contain those reviewers with proof roles and notification settings that you specify.
 An Automated Workflow template can be simple with just one or two reviewers or complex with many stages and dependencies.

-Automated Workflow templates make it easy to create a `proof` with an Automated Workflow.
-When a user creates a `proof`, they simply choose the template they need.
+Automated Workflow templates make it easy to create a proof with an Automated Workflow.
+When a user creates a proof, they simply choose the template they need.

 You can easily change any Automated Workflow template, adding or removing reviewers and stages, at any time.
-And `proof` creators who use the template can add or remove reviewers for the `proof`.
+And proof creators who use the template can add or remove reviewers for the proof.

 Consider the following when you use an Automated Workflow template:

-1. `<li style="font-style: normal;">An Automated Workflow template's settings determine&nbsp;what you can do with the Automated Workflow for a <span>proof</span>.
-For example, if the Add a stage button disabled in the template, it is not visible as you work with the Automated Workflow settings for the <span>proof</span>. </li>` `<li style="font-style: normal;">When a person is added to a sage in an Automated Workflow template, but also already present as a reviewer on the <span>proof</span>, applying the template removes the reviewer from the stage.
-If you don't add another reviewer to the stage, a message will prompt you to add one. </li>` `<li style="font-style: normal;">Your ability to modify an Automated Workflow template depends on the template settings configured by the <span>Workfront administrator</span>, as described in <a href="#" class="MCXref xref selected">Create and manage Automated Workflow templates</a>.
+1. `<li style="font-style: normal;">An Automated Workflow template's settings determine&nbsp;what you can do with the Automated Workflow for a proof.
+For example, if the Add a stage button disabled in the template, it is not visible as you work with the Automated Workflow settings for the proof. </li>` `<li style="font-style: normal;">When a person is added to a sage in an Automated Workflow template, but also already present as a reviewer on the proof, applying the template removes the reviewer from the stage.
+If you don't add another reviewer to the stage, a message will prompt you to add one. </li>` `<li style="font-style: normal;">Your ability to modify an Automated Workflow template depends on the template settings configured by the Workfront administrator, as described in <a href="#" class="MCXref xref selected">Create and manage Automated Workflow templates</a>.
 If the ability to modify the template is disabled, only the owner of the template can modify&nbsp;it.</li>`

 For information about Automated Workflows, see [Automated Workflow overview](../../../review-and-approve-work/proofing/proofing-overview/automated-workflow.md).